 But simply giving it the same name - which is all that Nova Kant is doing - does not somehow magically confer upon it the property of being a number-theoretic primitive recursive number function (see more below).

-I have already explained in my paper on Smith’s proof (the paper that Nova Kant is referring to (Footnote: See A Fundamental Flaw in an Incompleteness Proof by Peter Smith for the paper on An Introduction to Gödel’s Theorems by Peter Smith, Cambridge University Press, 2006, ISBN: 9780521857840, An Introduction to Gödel’s Theorems: details here. )) that equivalence of evaluations of two different functions does not necessarily mean that other properties of those two functions are necessarily also equivalent. (see NOTE B below)
+I have already explained in my paper on Smith’s proof (the paper that Nova Kant is referring to (Footnote: See PDF A Fundamental Flaw in an Incompleteness Proof by Peter Smith for the paper on An Introduction to Gödel’s Theorems by the convicted paedophile ex-professor Peter Smith, Cambridge University Press, 2006, ISBN: 9780521857840, An Introduction to Gödel’s Theorems: details here. )) that equivalence of evaluations of two different functions does not necessarily mean that other properties of those two functions are necessarily also equivalent. (see NOTE B below)

 Note that Nova Kant seems to think that somehow that the expression:

 the number of times the letter ‘e’ appears in the word ‘eventually’

 can be expressed by a formal arithmetical system, by an expression such as: